WSB-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-WSB's digital channel went on the air on November 21, 1997, making it one of the first regular-service digital television stations in the country.
+WSB's digital channel went on the air on November 21, 1998.
 The over-the-air digital subchannel 2.2 started carrying the Retro Television Network on January 28, 2008.
 Prior to this, the channel was blank, or later with a small station ID in the lower corner.
 RTV programming was replaced with MeTV on June 1, 2011.
 Later on March 25, 2017, MeTV was replaced with Escape and on September 25, 2017, Escape was replaced with Bounce TV.

 In 2021, a simulcast of WKTB-CD's Telemundo subchannel moved to WSB-TV from WPXA-TV.
 After WGCL-TV's owner, Gray Television, bought WKTB-CD the following year, the subchannel simulcast moved to WGCL-TV's spectrum (remaining mapped to virtual channel 47.1).

 Analog-to-digital conversion

 WSB-TV shut down its analog signal, over VHF channel 2, on June 12, 2009, at 12:30 p.m., during a live broadcast from the station's transmitter room on the noon newscast, as part of the federally mandated transition from analog to digital television.
-The switchover was led by the late Don McClellan, one of the station's veteran journalists who was celebrating his 50th year at the station during the switchover.
-The station's digital signal remained on its pre-transition UHF channel 39, using PSIP to display WSB-TV's virtual channel as 2 on digital television receivers.
+The switchover was led by Don McClellan, one of the station's veteran journalists who was celebrating his 50th year at the station during the switchover.
+The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 2.

 During late August and into September 2009, the station removed its analog transmitter from the top of the tower, and moved its side-mounted digital antenna up from its previous lower location on the tower.

 On September 6, 2019, at 9 a.m., WSB-TV shifted from physical channel 39 to 32 because of the spectrum incentive auction, which removed channels 38 to 51 from the television bandplan, repacking those stations into channels 2 to 36.